Fair Exploration via Axiomatic Bargaining: Discussion and Conclusion

-This paper provides the first framework in evaluating fairness for allocating the burden of exploration in a group learning setting.
+This paper provides the first framework in evaluating fairness for allocating the burden of exploration in an online learning setting.
 Though the phenomenon motivating this problem has been previously observed \citep{jung2020quantifying,raghavan2018externalities}, this work contains the first \ii{positive} results to the best of our knowledge.
 Our work establishes a rigorous, axiomatic framework that can be readily applied to a plethora of different learning models.

-With that said, a broad direction for future work is to apply this framework to other bandit settings where fairness is relevant.
-We proposed a fair algorithm for grouped linear contextual bandits, but proving a theoretical guarantee, analyzing the price of fairness, or studying the unfairness of canonical algorithms (e.g. LinUCB) in this setting (or others) are just few of the many possible questions in this direction.

-Another direction for future work is further analysis on the grouped $K$-armed bandit model.
-One immediate question is whether tighter bounds for the price of fairness can be proven by exploiting the special topology of the grouped bandit problem.
-Another direction is to analyze the framework using an alternative fairness definition, such as max-min fairness.
-It is known that max-min fairness has a higher price of fairness in general allocation problems \citep{bertsimas2011price}, and it would be interesting to examine whether the same holds in grouped bandits.